Alfresco/docs-alfresco/sap-cloud/latest/config/genericxchange.md

 Use this information to configure the GenericXchange module used for flexible data exchange either RFC/SNC connection or by invoking an OData service on the related SAP System (either SAP Cloud Essentials or SAP S/4HANA on premises).

 ## Preface
 The `GenericXchange` (short `GX`) is a powerful module that allows to exchange any metadata between SAP and Content Services by using a Low Code approach.
 This means, the configuration is done in a JSON file that must be uploaded to Content Services.
 Once uploaded, the changes are reflected immediately, no restart of the application server required.
-The module can either invoke any OData service in SAP Cloud Essentials or can also be used to call any remote enabled function module on SAP S/4HANA using RFC via SAP JavaConnector.
+The module can either invoke any OData service in SAP Cloud Essentials as well as in an SAP S/4HANA on premise system or it can also be used to call any remote enabled function module on SAP S/4HANA on premise using RFC via SAP JavaConnector.

 ## Basic Configuration {#gx_basic}

 If the module was successfull installed, there is a need to apply some basic settings in the `alfresco-global.properties`.
 The changes requires a restart of the application server afterwards.

 ### Settings for OData {#gx_basic_odata}
-If the data exchange should happen via OData services, the following properties must be added:
+If the data exchange should happen via OData services, the properties in the below table must be added.

+> **Note:** In general, any Rest service can be invoked by the Content Connector for SAP Cloud.
+As the primarily connection is intended is to connect to an SAP Cloud system, this documention will use the word OData in the further course.

 | Property Key        | Description           |
 | ------------- |-------------|